Students and professionals use calculator to make quick calculations, but what if a girl can do all these without using calculator?

 Yes, India has got its girl calculator, Dilpreet Kaur, who has been recorded in the Limca Books of Records to be published in 2016 for making calculator like calculations.

-Dilpreet Kaur has got great mathematical talent in solving complicated problems and solved around 100 division sums in just 96 seconds which helped her in getting her name recorded in the book.
+Dilpreet Kaur has got great mathematical talent in solving complicated problems, and solved around 100 division sums in just 96 seconds, which helped her in getting her name recorded in the book.

 When questioned, her father said, “We would arrange for her practice sheets and she would solve nearly 5, 000 sums daily which brought her laurels.”.
-He further said, “Solving sums has almost become a passion for my daughter and to improve her brain’s ability, we guided her to follow ancient abacus theory to perform mathematical functions like multiplication, division, addition, subtraction, cube root etc.”
+He further said, “Solving sums has almost become a passion for my daughter and to improve her brain’s ability, we guided her to follow ancient abacus theory to do mathematical functions like multiplication, division, addition, subtraction, cube root etc.”

 Mother of Dilpreet, Simran Kaur said,” Dilpreet is not going to stop here only as after registering this record, she is all set to make a new record.
 She has solved one digit 100 row addition in just 21 seconds.”